marjanka3009/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31 : February 11, Saturday

+**Today's Progress**: 1 hours Javascript fcc. truncate a string **Thoughts** Found part of the solution, but finally had to look it up on the internet.
+Still don' t really understand the solution.
+A challenge to study again later when more of the stuff has sunk in.

 ### Day 30 : February 10, Friday

 **Today's Progress**: 1 hours Javascript fcc. confirm Ending / fcc repeat a string / started truncate a string